 The composition of the residue/modification is entered using the abbreviations specified in the atomic mass table (see above) followed by the number of atoms.
-If atoms are lost from the composition you put a minus sign edit field when in edit mode
+If atoms are lost from the composition you put a minus sign

 '-' in front of the atoms lost (e.g. if you hydrolyze an amide you lose one nitrogen atom and two hydrogen atoms but gain an oxygen atom and a hydrogen atom, e.g. '-N1H1+O1').
 Please note that negative numbers have to precede positive.